chambln/kakoune-readline/README.md

     character into the latter, e.g. `one two t|hree four` becomes `one
     |hree four` where `|` represents the cursor.

-  - `transpose-char` and `transpose-word` change the search register.

   - `transpose-char` and `transpose-word` traverse line breaks.

   - If the cursor is in the middle of the word,